The Hellp: Vol 1. and Enemy (2021–2022)

-Atlantic Records, LL and Riviera (2023–present)
+Atlantic Records, LL, LL Revisited, and Riviera (2023–present)

 In 2023, The Hellp signed to Atlantic Records under the imprint Anemoia.
 On May 16, 2023, they released their debut single on Atlantic, "California Dream Girl".
 A short film directed by Dillon was released for the track on July 23, 2023.

 On June 28, 2024, the band released the single "Colorado" alongside a visualizer.
 On August 23, 2024, they released the song and music video "Caustic".
 "Go Somewhere" was released officially on September 20, 2024.
 Three more songs, "Stunn", "LL", and a new version of "Sinamen" were released in October 2024 in anticipation of their second album LL.
 LL was released on October 25, 2024.
 The song "Ether" was co-produced with electronic artist 2hollis and the song "Distribution" contains vocals from Sabrina Fuentes of the band Pretty Sick.
 Pitchfork gave the album a score of 7.0, praising the sentimentality of its "gritty, digitized mutation of 2000s electroclash and indie rock" while considering the duo's "self-mythologizing" before the album's release to have been exaggerated.
 Ann Powers and Hazel Cillis of NPR included LL in their weekly roundup of the "most compelling" new music.

 On April 20, 2025, they performed a DJ set at DoLab Coachella.
 On April 30, 2025, they released an EP entitled LL Revisited consisting of four tracks not featured on LL.

-On September 11, 2025, the band announced their third studio album Riviera, which was originally set to be released in October 2025.
-On the same day, they released the single "Country Road".
-On November 4, the band announced that the album would be released on November 21.
+On September 9, 2025, the band announced their third studio album Riviera, which was originally set to be released in October 2025.
+On September 11, they released the single "Country Road".
+On October 3 they released a second single titled "Doppler", followed by a third titled "Here I Am" on October 17.
+The album eventually released the following month on November 21.

+On April 13, 2026, it was announced they would be opening for American pop artist sombr on the North American leg of his You Are The Reason Tour.